ulflulfl/homeautomation/music_assistant/home_assistant_media_player.md

 ![images/MASS_HASS_provider_settings.png](images/MASS_HASS_provider_settings.png)

-A new browser tab will be opened automatically and if HASS can be found at that URL, it shows the Home Assistant welcome page.
+A new browser tab will be opened automatically and if HASS can be found at the entered URL, it shows the Home Assistant welcome page.
 If something else appears or you get an error, check the URL and connection.

 You can enter the user and password from above and press LOG IN:

 ![HASS_MASS_credentials.png](images/HASS_MASS_credentials.png)

 You'll get back to the Music Assistant provider settings page.
-For a few seconds the page is "dimmed" and a "turning circle" appears while the connection is being established.
+For a few seconds that page is "dimmed" and a "turning circle" appears while the connection is being established.
 Once that's done, just press SAVE and you've connected MASS to HASS :-)

 If the connection fails, recheck your settings (user/pass, URL, ...) and the connection (firewall, VLAN, ...).